digivizer/piggyback/README.md

 The `resource` function constructs a complete set of CRUD methods to interact with a conventional HTTP API.

-All methods return a promise with the first argument being the [`JSON body`](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) of the response.
+All methods return a promise that resolves the [`JSON body`](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) of the response.

 ```js
 import { resource } from 'piggyback';